gears1763-2/PGMcpp/README.md

   * A time-domain microgrid modelling code that will work with any time series data (can be non-uniform series of arbitrary length).

   * Support for modelling diesel generators.
 This includes modelling fuel consumption and emissions.
-Up to 30 diesel generators can be modelled simultaneously.
+Up to 30 diesel generators can be modelled simultaneously (up to memory limitations).

   * Support for modelling hydro, solar, wind, tidal, and wave renewable production assets.
 Any number of assets can be modelled (up to memory limitations).